travelingcircusofurbanism/website/docs/posts/seattle/affordablehousing/content.md

 ![](affordablehousing03.jpg)

 Like all the other major cities in the world, Seattle is rapidly changing and growing, and unfortunately, becoming increasingly unaffordable.
-That is why it is crucial to discuss the importance of affordable housing for lower-income residents at risk of being displaced.
+That is why it is crucial to discuss the importance of affordable housing for lower-income residents at risk of displacement.

 We took the Link light rail and visited South Seattle to learn more about affordable housing projects that have been invested by the city government for many years.

 ![](affordablehousing00.jpg)
 *Photo by Tom Rumble on Unsplash*

 First all - what is 'affordable housing' anyway?
 Many people assume that it means low-cost housings.
 There are many definitions of affordable housing, but the answer is No - at least it's more complicated than that.
 There are many poorly constructed low-valued housings out there, but if there is no rent regulation, an owner can charge serious price from tenants, and it is not 'affordable' anymore.
-Instead, affordable housing should involve some public subsidy or another sort of non-profit money, as well as rent control to cater to a certain section of society whose income is below the median household income.
+Instead, affordable housing should involve some public subsidy or other kind of non-profit investment, as well as rent control to cater to a certain section of society whose income is below the median household income.

 - Plaza Roberto Maestas